atc0005/brick/README.md

 - Optional automatic (but not officially documented) termination of user sessions via official `ezproxy` binary

+- Optional filtering of JSON payload sender IP Addresses
+  - default setting is to accept payloads from any IP Address, relying on host-level firewall rules to prevent receipt from rouge systems
+  - if a list of trusted IP Addresses is provided, those IP Addresses will be the only ones allowed to submit JSON payloads

 - `es` CLI application
   - small CLI app to list and optionally terminate user sessions for a specific username